adult-dev/Reddit-Tags/README.md

 # Browsers
 Tested only on Chrome, should also work on other Chrome based browsers.
-Probably works on Firefox too since I'm not using any chrome related stuff.
+Probably works on Firefox too since I'm not using any chrome specific code.

 # Things to Maybe Add
 - [ ] Autosuggest tags that are in the DB.